European Film Academy

-The European Film Academy is an initiative of a group of European filmmakers who came together in Berlin on the occasion of the first presentation of the European Film Awards in November 1988.
+The European Film Academy is a group of European filmmakers who come together in Berlin on the occasion of the first presentation of the European Film Awards in November 1988.

-Every year, the European Film Academy honours films and filmmakers with the European Film Awards.
-The ceremony is taking place every even year in a different European city, and every odd year in Berlin.
+Every year, the European Film Academy honors films and filmmakers with the European Film Awards.
+The ceremony takes place every even year in a different European city and every odd year in Berlin.